allie/sweepy/README.md

 ## Building

 SDL2 must be installed on your system first before building.
 Then just run `make` in the root directory.
+Use `make debug` to compile with debug symbols, or `make prod` to compile with optimization.

 ## Controls
 Mouse: